eliseetal/Python_projects/API_miniproject/README.md

 **Notes:**
-I don't use main.py, this was another way to run things.
-Instead, to run this, I run `customers.py`, which calls `schema.py` for the pydantic schemas that validate the result received from the API.
+Run `customers.py`, which calls `schema.py` for the pydantic schemas that validate the result received from the API.
 The output gives me a csv file with the customer data I requested.

-To ask about/figure out: Unsure on how to request gender=female and how many customers, AND set the seed so we get the same people everytime.
-It seems that setting the seed then ignores the gender filter.